 Au Pair Salary in Japan

-Your salary and flight reimbursement vary will depend on what you and your host family agree upon.
+Your salary and flight reimbursement will depend on what you and your host family agree upon.
 But typically, au pairs of Japan will work around 25-35 hours per week with a stipend of $400-$500 per week.

 Of course, this information is generalized given that Japan does not have a core au pair program.
 Visas also vary for each country.
 Be sure to speak with the Japanese embassy in your country for detailed information.